wkorando/developer/java-loom/lab-0-introduction.md

 # Introduction

-This lab covers two aspects of the Loom project: virtual threads and structured concurrency.
+This lab covers two aspects of the Loom project: Virtual Threads and structured concurrency.

-You need a JDK 19 to run it.
-Virtual threads are a preview feature of the JDK 19, so you need to enable preview features both at compile time and at run time.
+**Virtual Threads** - Virtual Threads are lightweight threads that exist only in memory.
+The JVM is able to manage these threads and attach them thread to a platform thread when it needs processing done, and detach them when they are blocked or otherwise inactive.
+Virtual Threads allow Java applications to be written in a familiar blocking style while having horizontal scalability comparable to an application written in an asynchronous reactive style.

+**Structured Concurrency** - Structured concurrency allows for a single unit of work to be broken up into multiple threads that can be executed concurrently.
+Structured concurrency provides APIs that allow common handling of all the tasks executed within the structured concurrency block.
+For example canceling all remaining tasks when a single task completes or fails, or waiting until all tasks are complete.

 ## About this Workshop